Vologda: Post-Soviet period

+Geography

 Climate

-Vologda's climate is mild humid continental (Dfb) under the Köppen classification and temperate continental with mild summer and cold winter (Dclo) under the Trewartha classification.
+Vologda's climate is a warm-summer humid continental climate (Dfb) under the Köppen classification and temperate continental with mildly warm summer and cold winter (Dclo) under the Trewartha classification.
 Winter is long and cold but not severe and lasts for five months.
 Spring and autumn are cool, summer is mild, the coldest months are January and February, the warmest month is July.
 Rain is most frequent in the summer and autumn.